 EVP_PKEY_size, EVP_SignInit, EVP_SignInit_ex, EVP_SignUpdate, EVP_SignFinal, EVP_PKEY_security_bits - EVP signing functions

-#include <openssl/evp.h> int EVP_SignInit_ex(EVP_MD_CTX *ctx, const EVP_MD *type, ENGINE *impl); int EVP_SignUpdate(EVP_MD_CTX *ctx, const void *d, unsigned int cnt); int EVP_SignFinal(EVP_MD_CTX *ctx, unsigned char *sig, unsigned int *s, EVP_PKEY *pkey); void EVP_SignInit(EVP_MD_CTX *ctx, const EVP_MD *type); int EVP_PKEY_size(EVP_PKEY *pkey); int EVP_PKEY_security_bits(const EVP_PKEY *pkey);
+#include <openssl/evp.h> int EVP_SignInit_ex(EVP_MD_CTX *ctx, const EVP_MD *type, ENGINE *impl); int EVP_SignUpdate(EVP_MD_CTX *ctx, const void *d, unsigned int cnt); int EVP_SignFinal(EVP_MD_CTX *ctx, unsigned char *sig, unsigned int *s, EVP_PKEY *pkey); void EVP_SignInit(EVP_MD_CTX *ctx, const EVP_MD *type); int EVP_PKEY_size(const EVP_PKEY *pkey); int EVP_PKEY_security_bits(const EVP_PKEY *pkey);

 The EVP signature routines are a high level interface to digital signatures.

 EVP_SignInit_ex() sets up signing context ctx to use digest type from ENGINE impl. ctx must be created with EVP_MD_CTX_new() before calling this function.